raghavendra-de-56/career_growth_plan_DE/Spark-Internals/Distributed-Data-Processing-&-Advanced-Spark.md

 ### Real-World Project for Hands-On Practice

 Use Case:

-Large Retail Order Processing System
+1. Large Retail Order Processing System
 Data Sources:

-Batch ingestion of orders, customers, and inventory.
+1. Batch ingestion of orders, customers, and inventory.
 Pipeline Stages:
 1. Ingest parquet files into raw Delta Lake table.
 2. Apply data skew logic (simulate high-volume customer).
 3. Broadcast join with customer data.
 4. Merge daily updates using Delta’s upsert feature.
 5. Optimize and ZORDER on commonly filtered columns (customer_id, order_date).

-6. Databricks Workflow triggers:
+6. Databricks Workflow triggers

-load_raw_data notebook

-merge_updates notebook

-Notification or downstream task

 Key Goals:

-Prove your skill in identifying bottlenecks.
+1. Prove your skill in identifying bottlenecks.

-Demonstrate mastery of Spark/Delta/Workflows.
+2. Demonstrate mastery of Spark/Delta/Workflows.

 Prepare for interview questions like:

-“How do you handle long-running joins?”
+1. How do you handle long-running joins?

-“How do you ensure consistency in concurrent writes?”
+2. How do you ensure consistency in concurrent writes?

-“Can you walk through your orchestration strategy?”
+3. Can you walk through your orchestration strategy?”

----

 Interview Questions You Should Be Able to Answer

 1. How do you debug a skewed Spark job?
 2. What are the different join strategies in Spark?
 3. Explain how Delta Lake provides ACID transactions.
 4. How do you manage schema changes in production pipelines?
 5. How would you design a real-time/near-real-time order processing pipeline?
 6. How do you avoid small files in Delta Lake?